iansan5653/3d-prints/README.md

 ### spare-blade-fuse-holder

 Holder for six (or more, by changing file parameters) ATC blade fuses.
 Great for storing extra fuses right next to the corresponding panel on a boat or car.
 Securely grips fuses so they won't fall out.
 Designed to be fastened with two #8 screws.
-I recommend printing this one out of PETG for heat resistance.
+I print this one out of PETG for heat resistance.

 [![spare-blade-fuse-holder preview](output/spare-blade-fuse-holder/spare-blade-fuse-holder.svg)](output/spare-blade-fuse-holder/spare-blade-fuse-holder.svg)